k4ndAr3c/hugos1te/content/posts/oops.md

 # oops

-A chall was publishded for the x-mas advent of root-me.
+A chall was published for the x-mas advent cal of root-me.

 ## results ->